HareInWeed/pdf-toc/README.md

 optional arguments:
-  -h, --help            show this help message and exit --show-toc {json,toc}
+  -h, --help            show this help message and exit --version             show program's version number and exit --show-toc {json,toc}
-                        print the toc info of the source file and exit -t TOC, --toc TOC     toc info used to embed in the result file -d DEST, --dest DEST  destination directory for result file -f, --force           overwrite dist file if it exist -m, --modify          modified the original file instead of create a new one
+                        print the toc info of the source file and exit -t TOC, --toc TOC     toc info used to embed in the result file. leave it empty to read toc from stdin -d DEST, --dest DEST  destination directory for result file -T {json,toc}, --type {json,toc}
+                        specify format of ToC file. leave it empty to let the tool determine the format, (from file suffix) -f, --force           overwrite dist file if it exist -m, --modify          modified the original file instead of create a new one
 ```